 - 1.)
 The graduate assistant should first consult with the assistantship supervisor to discuss the decision and determine if a mutually agreeable solution is possible. - 2.)
 If a solution is not agreed upon, the graduate assistant should meet with the Department Chairperson, Academic Dean, or through the use of department/programs structures that may exist for this purpose. - 3.)
 If the graduate student has exhausted the above steps without coming to an agreed upon solution, the graduate student should schedule a meeting with the Dean of the Graduate School or dean's designee.
-A request to meet must be done in writing.
-The decisions of the dean on such issues are final.
+A request to meet must be done in writing. - 4) A decision of the graduate dean may be appealed to the Graduate Council.
+If the student wishes to appeal the decision to the Graduate Council, they must notify the graduate dean in writing within 30 calendar days of the decision.
+The graduate dean will then, in writing, provide the student the standard appeal processes that will be followed.
+The decision of the dean of the Graduate School on recommendations received from the Graduate Council is final.